Grocery Store Produce Department Design

 2. Use color to create eye-catching designs.

-There are three key ways to use color for impact.
-The first is monochromatic color harmonies, which occur when you group items of similar hue together.
+The first is monochromatic color harmonies, which occur when you group items of similar hues.
 Clustering items of the same basic color creates a pleasing and attractive visual effect.
 For example, you can combine displays of radishes, tomatoes, and red bell peppers for a monochromatic red color scheme.

 Black fixtures will make produce colors appear more intense.
 Make sure they’re wiped down frequently to prevent any appearance of dust.